toddy15/isoquery/man/isoquery.rst

 =======

-This program follows the usual GNU command line syntax, with long options starting with two dashes ('-'). **isoquery** supports the following options:
+This program follows the usual GNU command line syntax, with long options starting with two dashes ('**-**'). **isoquery** supports the following options:

--i NUMBER, --iso=NUMBER     The ISO standard to use.
+-i number, --iso=number     The ISO standard to use.
 Possible values: 639,
-                            639-3, 3166, 3166-2, 4217, 15924 (default: 3166)
+                            639-3, 3166, 3166-2, 4217, 15924 (default: 3166).

--x FILE, --xmlfile=FILE     Use another XML file with ISO data.
+-x file, --xmlfile=file     Use another XML *file* with ISO data
-                            (default: /usr/share/xml/iso-codes/iso_3166.xml)
+                            (default: /usr/share/xml/iso-codes/iso_3166.xml).

--l LOCALE, --locale=LOCALE  Use this locale for output.
+-l locale, --locale=locale  Use this *locale* for output.

--n, --name                  Name for the supplied codes (default)
+-n, --name                  Name for the supplied codes (default).

 -o, --official_name         Official name for the supplied codes.
 This may be
-                            the same as --name.
-(Only applies to ISO 3166)
+                            the same as --name (only applies to ISO 3166).

 -c, --common_name           Common name for the supplied codes.
 This may be
-                            the same as --name.
-(Only applies to ISO 3166)
+                            the same as --name (only applies to ISO 3166).

 -0, --null                  Separate entries with a NULL character instead
                             of newline.